 White horns made their debut in 1964, in conjunction with the remodeling of the Los Angeles Memorial Coliseum.
 The look remained constant until 1973, when new owner Carroll Rosenbloom took over the team.
 Rosenbloom disliked the Rams’ blue and white look, prompting him to make the switch back to yellow, as mentioned in the above section.

 The white horns wouldn’t be seen again until the team paired them with the all-white combination in 2016.
-The look proved popular, prompting Rams decision makers to make the look permanent starting in 2017.
+The look proved popular, allowing Rams decision-makers to make the look permanent starting in 2017.

 White horns are now the team’s primary helmet logo with the yellow horns being worn to a slightly lesser extent.

-It remains to be seen whether the team decides to go with white horns or yellow horns for the rebrand, which is said to take place in 2020, or if they will continue to use both.
+It remains to be seen whether the team decides to go with white horns or yellow horns for the rebrand, which is said to take place in either 2020 or 2021, or if they will continue to use both.

 White, yellow, I can handle either one.
 If the team decides to revert back to gold, it’ll be the greatest letdown in NFL history from a uniform perspective.
-The gold-horned helmets scream St. Louis Rams and if the team happened to ever return to the city, maybe it’d be wise to revive the gold, but for right now, the gold belongs in the history books.
+The gold-horned helmets scream St. Louis Rams and early-2000s, which became an era of gimmicky uniforms.
+If the team happened to ever return to the city, maybe it’d be wise to revive the gold, but for right now, the gold belongs in the history books.

 I would stick with what the team has now; using yellow for most home games and white for most away games and home games in September when many teams choose to wear white at home to force opponents to suffer in their dark jerseys.